bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 }
 ```

-It is worth making note of the fact that we are specifying a JSON inside the *user_metadata* tag.
+It is worth making note of the fact that Santa Claus is specifying a JSON inside the *user_metadata* tag.
 This is needed to make the connection valid once established in Azure.

 ### Connecting the Web App and the Relay